ENTERTAINMENT MERCHANTS ASSOCIATION, INC.

 MEETING OF MEMBERS

-Section 3.
+Section 2.
 Notice of special meetings of the members of the Association shall be given by written notice to each member of record, directed to his or her address as shown upon the books of the Association, at least ten (10) days prior to the date of such meeting.
-Such a notice shall state the date, place and purpose of the meeting, but no failure or irregularity of notice of any Annual Meeting scheduled and held pursuant to Section 1 of this Article shall affect any proceedings taken thereat.
+Such a notice shall state the date, place and purpose of the meeting.

-Section 4.
-Fifteen percent (15%) of the Regular members of this Association present in person, or represented by proxy, shall constitute a quorum for the transaction of business except as otherwise provided by statute, by the Certificate of Incorporation, or by these Bylaws.
+Section 3.
+Twenty-five percent (25%) of the Regular members of this Association present in person, or represented by proxy, shall constitute a quorum for the transaction of business except as otherwise provided by statute, by the Certificate of Incorporation, or by these Bylaws.

 Section 1.
 Board of Directors.
 There shall be a Board of Directors of the Association, consisting of no less than five (5) and no more than twenty-four (24) members.
 The Board of Directors shall designate those member companies that are entitled to appoint an individual to the Board of Directors.
 The composition of the Board shall strive to fairly represent each segment of the home entertainment retailing sector in relative proportion.